swyxio/ai-notes/Monthly Notes/Jun 2024 notes.md

 	- Assuming 100% utilization of your model Llama-3 8B-Instruct model costs about $17 dollars per 1M tokens when self hosting with EKS, vs ChatGPT with the same workload can offer $1 per 1M tokens.
 	- Choosing to self host the hardware can make the cost <$0.01 per 1M token that takes ~5.5 years to break even.
 - [A Picture is Worth 170 Tokens: How Does GPT-4o Encode Images?](https://www.oranlooney.com/post/gpt-cnn/)
+	- Here’s a [fact](https://openai.com/api/pricing/): GPT-4o charges 170 tokens to process each `512x512` tile used in high-res mode.
+At ~0.75 tokens/word, this suggests a picture is worth about 227 words—only a factor of four off from the traditional saying.
 - forcing AI on to us
 	- msft recall default https://news.ycombinator.com/item?id=40610435
 		- and delay https://news.ycombinator.com/item?id=40683210